-Cleaning your fish tank is one of the easiest and most effective ways to keep your aquatic pets healthy and happy.
-By removing waste, ammonia, and excess bacteria, you are giving your fishes the best environment to grow.
+Cleaning your fish tank is one of the easiest and most effective ways of keeping your aquatic pets healthy and happy.
+By removing waste, ammonia, and excess bacteria, you are giving your fish the best environment to grow.

 When To Clean Your Tank

-Bigger tanks typically require less frequent cleaning, but that can be negated if you cram twenty fish in there.
+Bigger tanks normally require less frequent cleaning, but that can be untrue if you cram twenty fish in there.
 You may have a brand new filtration system, but if your tank is placed near direct sunlight, it’ll be hard to stop the algae from thriving.

 Every six months, take time to check all the electronic devices attached to your tank, like the lights, hoods, filters, and pumps.
 Turn them off, unplug them, and clean if necessary.
 Replace filters, cartridges, lamps, and other equipment to make sure they’re working well.

 Taking out all the water from your aquarium and doing a thorough, deep clean should never be done unless there has been an outbreak of disease.
 Even then, this is the last resort option.
 Replacing all the water is like resetting your phone to factory settings.
 It removes the beneficial bacteria that have thrived with your fish and changes the chemical and physical properties that your fish has gotten used to.
 The procedure for reintroducing your fish is exactly the same as when you first set up your fish tank.

 What You Need To Clean Your Fish Tank

 Before cleaning your tank, make sure you have all the equipment you need:

 - Algae scrubber.
 There are many kinds of algae scrubber in pet stores, the most popular of which are sponge- or cloth-like pads, algal scrapers that look similar to what you would use to clean your windshield, and magnetic glass cleaners that help minimize dunking your hand into the water.